The Japan Rail Pass can be a great way to get around Japan, but most people don’t realize that it’s not always the best option.

 If your Japan itinerary doesn’t involve many long train/bullet train journeys, the Japan Rail Pass may not be the best option for you.

-As shown above, the 7-day ordinary JR Pass costs about $300.
+As shown above, the 7-day ordinary JR Pass costs around US $300.
 This means that, for example, if you’re only taking $200 worth of train journeys, the Rail Pass would end up being more expensive than simply purchasing individual tickets.

 Let’s consider a real-world example:

 Imagine you’re flying into Tokyo and ending your trip in Kyoto.
 This is a fairly common scenario, since Osaka (which is very near Kyoto) has two major airports, and many travelers fly into Tokyo but depart from Osaka.